How to Become a Pharmacy Tech in Georgia

 Job Description

 Pharmacy tech jobs in Georgia require attention to detail, physical stamina, and exceptional customer service skills.
-During a typical workday, employees in this role perform tasks like:

 • Reviewing handwritten and digital prescriptions